rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 * add documentation of all the API endpoints and link from here
 * add support for a remote Global Cache iTach Flex IP/Wifi serial interface where the Xantech Serial Bridge can't physically be connected via serial to the amplifier
 * ability to remote configure or rename zones/sources via the REST API
+* allow configuring a "maximum volume" for each zone, which cannot be exceeded by volume control API calls
+* allow connecting as many amplifiers via serial ports as possible and controling through a single Bridge instance

 # See Also